DB RTD Connection Wizard

 =RTD("db.rtd",,"sqlexpress","dbo.historical_prices","Symbol","AAPL","Date",TODAY(),"Close")

-Moreover, your users can get access in the office only according to their permissions.
+Additionally, users can access data in the office based on their permissions.

-See more details in the DB RTD help.
+For more details, check the DB RTD help.

 1. Selecting a provider